hyperonecom/h1-cli/docs/project.md

 ## h1 project tag delete

-Delete a tag of project
+Delete a tag of Project

 ### Syntax